 There are legal controls concerning the selling and delivery of solid fuel and wood fuel.

 With door-to-door deliveries, there are specific requirements relating to information that must be shown on the delivery note; these include the merchant's name and address, type of fuel, and weight.
 Fuel sold from retail outlets must be in fixed quantities.

 Unless there is a local bye-law there is no requirement for a statement of quantity for wood fuel; however, if one is given it must be accurate.

 Any equipment used in the weighing of sacks of fuel or prepacked containers must be approved for trade use and comply with the accuracy requirements under weights and measures legislation.

 Solid fuel includes coal, coke and solid fuel derived from coal or coke.
-It is normally marketed in one of two ways, either:
+It is normally sold to consumers by:

 - purchasing prepacked bags in retail outlets (petrol stations for example).